rydmike/rydmike.github.io/blog_flutter_linting.md

 # `prefer_single_quotes` : "DO use single quotes where they wouldn't require additional escapes."
 # https://dart-lang.github.io/linter/lints/prefer_single_quotes.html
 #
 # Imo single quotes are easier to type.
-On my ISO keyboard it is next to Enter key and I don't need
+On my ISO keyboard it is next to Enter key, and I don't need
-# the Shit plus the far to reach nr 2 key on R1 to type it.
+# the Shift plus the far to reach nr 2 key on R1 to type it.
 Also, I don't think they compromise on
 # readability.
 Then again if you don't care and don't mind mixing and matching, then ALSO
-# turning OFF `prefer_single_quotes` works fine too and you can use either.
+# turning OFF `prefer_single_quotes` works fine too, and then you can use both options.
 #
-# I thought it was cleaner to stick to one style and, single quotes are easier to type for me,
+# I thought it was cleaner to stick to one style.
+Single quotes are easier to type for me,
 # thus I turn OFF this `prefer_double_quotes` rule.
 There is another lint rules that recommends you
 # to use double quotes when you otherwise would need to escape the single quote char, it works
-# well you use the prefer_single_quotes rule as well.
+# well when you use the prefer_single_quotes rule as well.
 #
 # Other known linters use:
 #